 9. Avoid justification

 Elegant paraphrasing is the perfect way to solve problems or make plans.
-Estimate what your conversation partner thinks or feels and briefly summarize what has already been said.
+Estimate what your conversation partner thinks or feels, and briefly summarize what has already been saying.
 Show empathy.

 11. Taking breaks